Overview of the Program

 Dissemination emphasizes: risk communication, visual design, comparative effectiveness research, patient-provider communication, bioethics, and translation to population health.

 Our program faculty include leaders in methods development, a vital component to driving innovation and paradigm shifts in the translational realm, including faculty from Biostatistics, Bioengineering, Epidemiology, and the Research Design Unit of the Utah CCTS.

 Trainees emerging from this program will carry with them a unique set of skills and the expertise to succeed in their chosen focus and achieve their career aspirations

 Each trainee will be required to have a primary and secondary mentors from two different spheres.
-The list of mentors is found below.
+The list of mentors is found under the Mentors' tab.
 Mentors not included in these lists may also be eligible to participate in the program.

 Training will include translational science, team science, entrepreneurship, community engagement, ethics, grant and manuscript writing, communication, management, and leadership development.
 Additionally, trainees will receive holistic mentoring and career guidance. create a cadre of scholars with commanding knowledge and experiences across all three translational spheres, and a deep commitment to transdisciplinary team science; thereby producing a new generation of scientists with strategic translational emphases whose breadth of knowledge and ability to communicate across the STARS will increase transdisciplinary cross-fertilization, accelerating healthcare advances.

 - Dual-Mentored Research: Each Trainee is required to participate in dual-mentored research with at least one mentor from two spheres and should spend time in both mentors research space.

 - Seminars related to primary and secondary sphere Trainees will be required to attend seminars related to their research interests in the two spheres.